puigde/flashcards/README.md

 -> select the path to your data txt file and press ENTER\
 start learning :):)

-NOTE: current data format supported is: label,answer,hint, check the PSD.txt file as an example in the repo.
+NOTE: current data format supported is: label,answer,hint,\ check the PSD.txt file as an example in the repo.

-NOTE: if having trouble with the filepath put the executable (a.out) file in the same folder as the data.txt file with your flashcards data and should work fine.
+NOTE: if having trouble with the filepath put the executable (a.out) file in the same folder as the data.txt file with your flashcards data and it should work fine.